-2.7 Understand the Oscilloscope Display Interface
+2.8 Understand the Oscilloscope Display Interface

 This section provides a brief introduction and description of the Smart Series oscilloscope user's interface.
 After reading this section, you can be familiar with the oscilloscope display interface content within the shortest possible time.
 The specific settings and adjustments will be detailed in subsequent chapters and sections.
 The following items may appear on the screen at a given time but not all items are visible.
-The oscilloscope interface is shown in Figure 2-5.
+The oscilloscope interface is shown in Figure 2-6.

-Figure 2-5 Oscilloscope Interface Display
+Figure 2-6 Oscilloscope Interface Display

 No. Description

 1 Micsig logo

-2 Oscilloscope status, including RUN, STOP, WAIT, AUTO
+2 Oscilloscope status, including RUN, STOP, WAIT, Auto; Tap to switch to STOP

 3 Trigger point

 4 Sampling rate, memory depth

 5 The area in "[]" indicates the position of waveform displayed on the screen throughout the memory

-depth
+5 depth

 6 Delay time, the time at which the center line of the waveform display area is relative to the trigger

-point
+U point

 7 Center line of waveform display area

 8 Memory depth indicatrix

 9 Current trigger type indication

 10 Current trigger source, trigger level